ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 In this learning path, you will learn how to create a desktop application for Windows on Arm64.
 This application will fetch and display data from `JSONPlaceholder`, a mock REST API for demonstration purposes.
 Fetching and displaying data from an API is a standard functionality in web applications, and through this process, you will learn how to effectively utilize web technologies in a desktop app.

 ## Before you begin
-Before you begin make sure to install the following:
+Before you begin, install the following:
 1. CMake for Arm64 [link](https://github.com/Kitware/CMake/releases/download/v3.28.1/cmake-3.28.1-windows-arm64.msi).
-During an installation check **Add CMake to the system PATH for the current user** as show below
+During an installation check **Add CMake to the system PATH for the current user** as shown below

 ![fig1](Figures/01.png)

-2. Visual Studio 2022 with Desktop development with C++ workload.
+2. Visual Studio 2022 with Desktop development with C++ workload

 ## Prepare the project
 Start by downloading the Standard Distribution of the CEF binary for [Windows on Arm64](https://cef-builds.spotifycdn.com/index.html#windowsarm64).
 In this learning path, you will use the following CEF version:
 120.1.10+g3ce3184+chromium-120.0.6099.129 / Chromium 120.0.6099.129.

-Then, extract the downloaded file to a folder.
+Extract the downloaded file to a folder.
 Right-click the downloaded file, select 'Extract all...', and name the folder 'cef-binary'.
 Once the extraction process completes, you will find a folder named 'cef_binary_120.1.10+g3ce3184+chromium-120.0.6099.129_windowsarm64' within 'cef-binary'.
-Note that the exact name might differ if you download a different CEF version.
+Note that the exact name might differ if you have downloaded a different CEF version.

 Next, rename the folder `cef_binary_120.1.10+g3ce3184+chromium-120.0.6099.129_windowsarm64` to `windowsarm64` for simplicity.